 There are many other choices when it comes time for you to hire a Freelancer for your Amazon store.
 Always compare options carefully and make a decision that fits the needs of your company and feels right to you as the business owner.

-Step 3: Hire and Integrate your Freelancer
+Step 3: Hire and Integrate a Freelancer

 - Interview – Set up interviews with the most qualified applicants you find who meet all of your job description criteria.
 Have a list of questions ready to ask to validate the candidate has the skills and qualities you desire.
 Repeat your expectations and ensure the candidate agrees with your requirements.